 Health Savings Accounts (HSA) after Medicare Enrollment

-If you’ve been steadily contributing to a Health Savings Account (HSA), you know how powerful it can be for managing healthcare costs, especially in retirement.
+If you’ve been steadily contributing to a Health Savings Account (HSA), you know how powerful it can be for managing healthcare costs.

-When the time comes to join Medicare, usually at 65, the rules change, and it’s important to know what you can and cannot do with your hard-earned HSA savings:
+When the time comes to join Medicare, available three months before, three months after, and during your 65th birthday month, the rules change, and it’s important to know what you can and cannot do with your hard-earned HSA savings:

 THe Key Rule

-Once you enroll in any part of Medicare—whether it’s Part A, Part B, or both—you are no longer eligible to contribute to an HSA.
+Once you enroll in any part of Medicare, you are no longer eligible to contribute to an HSA.

 What You Can Do:

 If you are approaching age 65 but have not yet enrolled in Medicare, you may want to max out your HSA contributions before you sign up.
-Medicare coverage is often retroactive up to six months (but not before your 65th birthday), so it is wise to stop HSA contributions at least six months before enrolling to avoid tax penalties.
+Medicare coverage begins one month before your 65th birthday if you decide to enroll, so it is wise to stop HSA contributions at least one month before coverage begins to avoid tax penalties.

 Is It a Good Idea?

-Yes: HSAs remain a powerful tool even after you stop contributing.
-These tax-free funds can help offset healthcare costs throughout retirement.
-It is important to be strategic about when you enroll in Medicare and plan when you make your last contributions.
+Yes: HSAs can help offset healthcare costs tax-free throughout retirement.
+Consider a strategy about when you enroll in Medicare and when you make your last contributions to your HSA.

 Disclosures